wam/nymag-news-and-politics-menu-equity-chrome-extension/README.md

 ## Real Talk

-It's easy to nickpick other people's code, decisions, and priorities.
+It's easy to nitpick other people's code, decisions, and priorities.
 Working on the actual bugs in my own CMS is not so easy, somehow.